Secure Adaptive Group Testing: Abstract

 \section{Abstract}

 \emph{Group Testing} (GT) addresses the problem of identifying a small subset of defective items from a large population, by grouping items into as few test pools as possible.
 In \emph{Adaptive GT} (AGT), outcomes of previous tests can influence the makeup of future tests.
-This scenario has been studied from an information theoretic point of view.
-Aldridge $2012$ showed that in the regime of a few defectives, adaptivity does not help much, as the number of tests required for identification of the set of defectives is essentially the same as for non-adaptive GT.
+Using an information theoretic point of view, Aldridge $2012$ showed that in the regime of a few defectives, adaptivity does not help much, as the number of tests required is essentially the same as for non-adaptive GT.

-\emph{Secure GT} considers a scenario where there is an eavesdropper who may observe a fraction $\delta$ of the outcomes, and should not be able to infer the status of the items.
+\emph{Secure GT} considers a scenario where there is an eavesdropper who may observe a fraction $\delta$ of the tests results, yet should not be able to infer the status of the items.
 In the non-adaptive scenario, the number of tests required is $1/(1-\delta)$ times the number of tests without the secrecy constraint.

 In this paper, we consider \emph{Secure Adaptive GT}.
-Specifically, when an adaptive algorithm has access to a private feedback link of rate $R_f$, we prove that the number of tests required for both correct reconstruction at the legitimate user, with high probability, and negligible mutual information at the eavesdropper is $1/min\{1,1-\delta+R_f\}$ times the number of tests required with no secrecy constraint.
+Specifically, when during the makeup of the pools one has access to a private feedback link from the lab, of rate $R_f$.
+We prove that the number of tests required for both correct reconstruction at the legitimate lab, with high probability, and negligible mutual information at the eavesdropper is $1/min\{1,1-\delta+R_f\}$ times the number of tests required with no secrecy constraint.
 Thus, unlike non-secure GT, where an adaptive algorithm has only a mild impact, under a security constraint it can significantly boost performance.
-A key insight is that not only the adaptive link should disregard test results and send keys, these keys should be enhanced through a ``secret sharing" scheme before usage. \ifpublic Moreover, we consider a public unlimited rate feedback where the eavesdropper may observe the feedback information as well.
-Compared to the GT without security constraints, the number of tests required is increased by the multiplicative factor $\frac{1}{\min\{1,1-(\delta-(1-\delta))\}}$. \fi
+A key insight is that not only the adaptive link should disregard the actual test results and simply send keys, these keys should be enhanced through a ``secret sharing" scheme before usage.
+We drive sufficiency and necessity bounds that completely characterizes the Secure Adaptive GT capacity.

+Moreover, we consider additional models of Secure Adaptive GT, where we make a clear distinction between the lab performing the tests, and the doctor analyzing the results.
+Specifically, we consider curious but non-malicious, non-cooperating labs.
+Each lab gets a fraction $\delta$ of pool-tests to perform.
+Yet, we want to keep each lab ignorant regarding the status of the items.
+In contrast, the doctor who gets all outcomes, should successfully decode.
+When there is a feedback from each lab, we show that even if a curious lab obviously sees its own feedback (i.e., it is locally-public to Eve), secure adaptive GT is still possible, and at a rate that can be equal to the one without a security constraint at all, by an application of the Leftover Hash Lemma, using the data of one lab to protect against another.